Tube testing methods and equipment

 - Accuracy and Stability: +/-1% for heater, plate, screen, and grid supplies +/-1% for GM and emission (plate current) measurements

 - Microphonics Test: Any amplifying tube, including power tubes, can be checked for microphonics

 - Shorts Test: Tube is continually evaluated for shorts during the test sequence

 - Gas Test: Detects effects of ionic gas current on grid circuit impedance

 For tubes that do not conform to this tester, we have a number of highly regarded calibrated vintage tube testers (such as the Hickok 539C and 752A, Avo CT160, Triplett 3444, etc.) that can cover just about everything.

-We also have custom test equipment that allows us to test tubes at up to 1150v so we can match power tubes at voltages that go beyond the 500v limit of the AT1000.
-This is especially useful for large triodes like the 211 and 845, but is also useful for matching 6550 types at specs for high voltage applications like the Ampeg SVT series (660v plate, 335v screen, etc.).
+We have custom test equipment that allows us to test tubes at voltages that go beyond the 500v limit of the AT1000.
+This is especially useful for large triodes like the 211 and 845.
+It is also useful for matching 6550 types at specs for high voltage applications like Ampeg SVT and Music Man amps.